1. How can I open the failed and passed revisit sessions?

 4. What can make the Scriptless Automation “exploring” process failed?

-The “exploring” process failed mostly because the user has violated Scriptless Automation unsupported actions or encountered Scriptless Automation limitations (you can access the Limitations section for more information).
-Below is the list of use cases that causing the failures:
+The “exploring” process failed mostly because the user has violated Scriptless Automation unsupported actions or encountered Scriptless Automation limitations (see Limitations section).
+Below is the list of use cases that cause the failures:

 Perform a test action too fast: Please take a waiting time about 3 seconds between 2 test actions, this will ensure the screen has loaded completely when you jump to a next test.

 Tap on a button that is covered by the virtual keyboard: This may impact the element recognition ability of Scriptless Automation.
 This is a case that we will handle in the future.
 For now, there is a way to go through this problem.
 Before you click on a button, if the virtual keyboard currently appears, please press “Back” button on the manual toolbar then click the button as normal (Android only).

 Tap outside a pop-up to close it: This is an action that the user normally does when they want to close a pop-up.
 Unfortunately, Scriptless Automation can not do this for now.
 You are recommended to close a pop-up by clicking on the buttons inside the pop-up properly.

 Tap on dynamic elements: Buttons and texts that change over the time like news or weather forecast are the limitations of Scriptless Automation.
 Don't worry, a team is addressing this!